Dmitrijv/fend19-backend-project/README.md

   die;
 ```

-In order to convert body text in to simple HTML the input string is segmented in to lines by using "new line" symbols as separators.
-Each line is then wrapped with a < p > tag before being saved in the database.
+In order to convert body text in to simple HTML, the input string is segmented into lines by using "new line" symbols as separators.
+Each line is then wrapped with a < p > tag before being stored in the database.

 ```php
 public static function formStringToParagraphHtml($string) {